Nigel-Ho23/CCCtools/data-raw/Run_CellPhoneDB.md

 user-defined threshold to be considered present in the interaction.
 This accurately recapitulates how interactions can occur in vivo.
-As such, we thought to incorporate CellPhoneDB with another popular cell-cell communication tool, CellChat, that has the same feature.
+As such, we thought to incorporate CellPhoneDB with another popular cell-cell communication tool, CellChat, that shares the same feature.

 # Setting up required environment